Edwin Starr: Career

 In 1989, a number 17 UK hit by the Cookie Crew called "Got to Keep On" sampled a portion of "25 Miles".
 This track was then featured on a 1990 dance medley made for the BRIT Awards, which made number 2 in the UK Singles Chart.
 A club mix of various artists, it included the previous years remix of "25 Miles".

 In 1989, Starr also joined Ian Levine's Motorcity Records, releasing six singles and the album Where Is the Sound, as well as co-writing several songs for other artists on the label.
 Starr resurfaced briefly in 2000 to team up with the UK band Utah Saints to record a new version of "Funky Music Sho' 'Nuff Turns Me On".
 He appeared again in 2002 to record a song with the British musician Jools Holland, singing "Snowflake Boogie" on Holland's compact disc More Friends; and to record another track with Utah Saints, a so-far-unreleased version of his number one hit "War"—his last recording.

 In 1995, Starr featured in Blue Juice, a 1995 British drama film as a soul singer named Ossie Sands.
 The songs featured were recorded by Starr for the film.
-The film has the added attraction of being possibly the first film to include Northern Soul as a sub-plot.
+The film has the added attraction of being possibly the first film to include northern soul as a sub-plot.

 In late 2002, Edwin Starr appeared with many R&B stars on the "Rhythm, Love, and Soul" edition of the PBS series American Soundtrack.
 His performance of "25 Miles" was included on the accompanying live album that was released in 2004.

 Personal life and death

 Starr remained a hero on England's northern soul circuit and moved to England in 1983, continuing to live there for the remainder of his life.
 He based himself in the Midlands, living for many years at Pooley Hall at Polesworth, Warwickshire, before moving to Bramcote in Nottinghamshire.

 Starr died on April 2, 2003, from a heart attack at his Nottinghamshire home.
 He was 61.
 He is buried at Wilford Hill Cemetery in Nottingham.
-He was survived by his long term partner Jean, and by his son and daughter from earlier relationships.
+He was survived by his long-term partner Jean and by his son and daughter from earlier relationships.

 Honours

-Edwin Starr was inducted into the inaugural class of the Official Rhythm & Blues Music Hall of Fame at Cleveland State University in August 2013.
+Edwin Starr was inducted into the inaugural class of the Official Rhythm & Blues Hall of Fame at Cleveland State University in August 2013.

 Starr was inducted into the Michigan Rock and Roll Legends Hall of Fame in 2017.

-Starr is one of the subjects of a mural in Beeston, Nottingham, which is not far from where he lived later in life.
+Starr is one of the subjects of a mural in Beeston, Nottingham, which is close to where he lived later in life.